dragonyanglong/dragonyanglong.github.io/_teaching/pdfitc.md

 PDF In The Cloud (PDFitc) is a cloud-based platform for pair distribution function (PDF) data analysis.
-PDF analysis is used to study the local atomic and magnetic structure of materials being developed and used in advanced applications such as high energy density batteries, solar fuel conversion, catalysis, electronics and many other high tech applications.
+PDF analysis is used to study the local atomic and magnetic structure of materials being developed and used in advanced applications such as high energy density batteries, solar fuel conversion, catalysis, electronics, and many other high tech applications.

 Link: [PDFitc.org](https://www.pdfitc.org){:target="_blank"}